Samsung Galaxy S II: Release

 The Galaxy S II was given worldwide release dates starting from May 2011, by more than 140 vendors in some 120 countries.
 On 9 May 2011, Samsung announced that they had received pre-orders for 3 million Galaxy S II units globally.

 Some time after the device's release, Samsung also released a variation of the phone known as the Galaxy R, which uses a Nvidia Tegra 2 chipset.

-Another variant of the SII, called the Galaxy SII Touch Epic, was announced in August 2011 and was released on September that same year.
-The phone was available via Sprint, and has a bigger capacity battery than the original SII.
-It was heavier than the original SII, at 130g.
+Another variant of the S II, called the Galaxy S II Touch Epic, was announced in August 2011 and was released on September that same year.
+The phone was available via Sprint, and has a bigger capacity battery than the original S II.
+It was heavier than the original S II, at 130g.

-Samsung also reportedly shipped Galaxy S IIs for free, to several developers of the custom Android distribution CyanogenMod (particularly those who had maintained its ports for the Galaxy S with an intent for them to port CyanogenMod 7 to the device).
-In 2020, the Galaxy S II received Android 11.0 "Red Velvet Cake" (through custom ROMs), although it only officially supported Android 4.1.2 "Jelly Bean".
+Samsung also reportedly donated Galaxy S IIs to several developers of the custom Android distribution CyanogenMod (particularly those who had maintained its ports for the Galaxy S with an intent for them to port CyanogenMod 7 to the device).

 Features

 Software and services

 The Galaxy S II was launched with Android 2.3 "Gingerbread".
 American variants began shipments with the slightly updated version 2.3.5 installed.
 Version 2.3.6 was made globally available on 12 December 2011.
 On 13 March 2012, Samsung began to roll out upgrades to Android 4.0.3 "Ice Cream Sandwich" through their phone management software KIES to users in South Korea, Hungary, Poland and Sweden.
 Russian users received the update on 5 July 2012, while the rest of Europe received it on 1 August 2012.
 In February 2013, Samsung began rolling out an update to Android 4.1.2 "Jelly Bean" for the device.
-Unofficially, the phone can run Android 11 "Red Velvet Cake".

 The S II employs the TouchWiz 4.0 user interface, following the same principle as TouchWiz 3.0 found on the Galaxy S, with new improvements, such as hardware acceleration.
 It also has an optional gesture-based interaction called "motion" which (among other things) allows users to zoom in and out by placing two fingers on the screen and tilting the device towards and away from themselves to zoom in and out respectively.
 This gesture function works on both the web browser and the images in gallery used within this device.
 "Panning" on TouchWiz 4.0 allows the movement of widgets and icons shortcuts between screens, by allowing the device to be held and moved from side to side to scroll through home screens.
 This gesture-based management of widgets is a new optional method next to the existing method of holding and swiping between home screens.
 The Android 4.1 update backports the TouchWiz Nature interface and other features from the Galaxy S III, such as Direct Call, Pop-up Play, Smart Stay, and Easy Mode.